Adroiti/docs-for-code-review-tools/RuboCop/Style-MultilineTernaryOperator.md

 ## Description

-This cop checks for multi-line ternary operator expressions.
+This rule checks for multi-line ternary operator expressions.
 Use `if`/`unless` instead.

 ## Further Reading